SNAP Eligibility Calculator – West Virginia

 How does West Virginia define a SNAP household?

-Where do I apply after using the West Virginia SNAP calculator?
+Where do I apply for SNAP in West Virginia after checking eligibility?